undistro/zora/docs/cluster-scan.md

 # Configure a cluster scan

-Since your clusters are connected it's possible configure a scan for them creating a `ClusterScan` resource in the same namespace as `Cluster`.
+Since your clusters are connected the next and last step is configure a scan for them by creating a `ClusterScan` in the same namespace as `Cluster` resource.

+The `ClusterScan` will be responsible for reporting issues and vulnerabilities of your clusters.

+Failure to perform this step implies that the scan will not be performed, and therefore the health of your cluster will be unknown.

 ## Create a `ClusterScan`